Military history of Indonesia: Aceh Sultanate

 Aceh was one of the earliest Muslim states in the Indonesian archipelago, and they had the ambition to spread Islam as well as their political influence in northern parts of Sumatra.
 The Sultanate was founded by Ali Mughayat Syah, who began campaigns to extend his control over northern Sumatra in 1520.
 His conquests included Deli, Pedir, and Pasai, and he attacked Aru.
-His son Alauddin al-Kahar (d.1571) extended the domains farther south into Sumatra, but was less successful in his attempts to gain a foothold across the strait, though he made several attacks on both Johor and Malacca, with the support along with men and firearms from Suleiman the Magnificent's Ottoman Empire.
+His son Alauddin al-Kahar (d.
+1571) extended the domains farther south into Sumatra, but was less successful in his attempts to gain a foothold across the strait, though he made several attacks on both Johor and Malacca, with the support along with men and firearms from Suleiman the Magnificent's Ottoman Empire.
 The Aceh sultanate has formed a military alliance with the Ottoman Empire, that sent a relief force of 15 Xebecs.

 Aceh's military ambition reach its peak during the reign of Iskandar Muda.
 He extended the Sultanate's control over most of Sumatra.
 He also conquered Pahang, a tin-producing region of the Malayan Peninsula.
 The strength of his formidable fleet was brought to an end with a disastrous campaign against Malacca in 1629, when the combined Portuguese and Johor forces managed to destroy all his ships and 19,000 troops according to Portuguese account.
 Aceh forces was not destroyed, however, as Aceh was able to conquer Kedah within the same year and taking many of its citizens to Aceh.

 In 1871, the Anglo-Dutch Treaty of Sumatra allowed for Dutch control throughout Sumatra in exchange for concessions in the Gold Coast and equal trading rights in northern Aceh.
 The treaty was tantamount to a declaration of war on Aceh, and the Aceh War followed soon after in 1873.
 In 1874 the Sultan abandoned the capital, withdrawing to the hills, while the Dutch announced the annexation of Aceh into Dutch East Indies colonial state.

 European colonial state

-Started during the age of exploration in the 16th century, the European kingdoms and empires began to established themselves in Southeast Asia.
+Started during the Age of Discovery in the 16th century, the European kingdoms and empires began to establish themselves in Southeast Asia.
 From Portuguese, Spanish, British to the Dutch, each of them involved in some fierce contests, during the age of European colonialism, to rule Indonesian archipelago.
 Because of the European's advance military technology, such as gunpowder technology in canons and muskets, many kingdoms and polities in Indonesian archipelago were conquered and subjugated by European power.